stumyp/ope/README.md

 ## How

-`openv` uses [op](https://support.1password.com/command-line/) to store and retrieve secrets and [jq](https://stedolan.github.io/jq/) to process and extract them.
+`ope` uses [op](https://support.1password.com/command-line/) to store and retrieve secrets and [jq](https://stedolan.github.io/jq/) to process and extract them.
 Written in Bash

 ```
     Usage:
-    openv <env> <command> [args]
+    ope <env> <command> [args]

     Where
       - <env> is item with 'environment' variables section
       - <command> [args] is command with arguments you want to run
 ```

-`openv` requires specially created item which has section named `environment`.
+`ope` requires specially created item which has section named `environment`.
 In that section you define variables.
 Each field name and value will be variables name and value.
 Once all variables are read they are exported to child process where `<command>` is executed.

 ### Example

 ![item screenshot](http://com-agilebits-users.s3.amazonaws.com/tim/shots/2018-06-15-23-31-30.png)

 ```
-openv.sh openvtest env | grep OP_ENV
+ope opetest env | grep OP_ENV
 Enter the password for user user@domain.com at domain.1password.com:
 OP_ENV2=test value 2
 OP_ENV1=test value 1